-(6) The Saybrook Point Inn and Spa, Old Saybrook
+(7) The Saybrook Point Resort and Marina, Old Saybrook

-Perched on a Long Island Sound peninsula, The Saybrook Point Inn and Spa encompasses a “green” marina, an outdoor heated, a large indoor pool, an excellent Spa and two unique boutique inns.
+Perched on a Long Island Sound peninsula, The Saybrook Point Resort and Marina encompasses a “green” marina, an outdoor heated, a large indoor pool, an excellent Spa and two unique boutique inns.

 Are you and your honey fired up by traditional rooms right on the marina, or more romantic one-of-a-kind theme rooms across the street (but still with water views).

 If the later, book a stay in either Three Stories Guesthouse or Tall Tales Guesthouse, which offer elegant and luxurious features like balconies and billiards rooms.